iotaledger/access-server/docs/03-architecture.md

 The **API Layer** implements platform-agnostic code.
 It's where Access Core, Access Secure Network, and IOTA functionality are implemented.

-The **Actor Layer** is where different functionality gets implemented as [Actors](https://en.wikipedia.org/wiki/Actor_model) abstractions.
+The **Context Layer** is where different functionality gets implemented as Context abstractions.
 It's where API calls are put together into cohesive blocks of specific functionality.

-The **Application Layer** is where the Supervisor works as the main orchestrator that makes all Actors interact with each other.
-User Configurations are set in place, threads are initiated, and Actors are set up.
+The **Application Layer** is where the Supervisor works as the main orchestrator that makes all Contexts interact with each other.
+Runtime Configurations are set in place, threads are initiated, and Contexts are set up.

 Together, the Portability and API Layers form the **Access Core Software Development Kit**.

-Together, the Actor and Application Layers form the **Access Server Reference Implementation**.
+Together, the Context and Application Layers form the **Access Server Reference Implementation**.

 ###  Access Core Software Development Kit (ACSDK)